yzarnegar/UniqueImageID/README.md

 # Trade-offs
 I used Athena to do simple queries since my data was on S3 and it was easy to just use Athena.
-However as the metadata included polygons and coordinates information it was best to use PostGIS database which is specifically used for geografical data.
+However as the metadata included polygons and coordinates information it was best to use PostGIS database which is specifically used for geospatial data.

 # Front-end
 A dashboard was built using DASH and Plotly as an interactive web app to get queries from burst's metadata based on a given location of interest.
 Using CompasSentinel app, it is posibble to find the bursts associated with a given location and all the information related to that bursts also are provided.
+The returned query is enough information to download only a specific burst from ASF using existing tools such as GDAL.

 http://34.214.199.22:8050